a22yuen/To-do-list-MERN/README.md

 # To-Do-List

-To do list created with React
+To do list created with MongoDB Atlas, React, Express and Node
-Soon to upload to heroku and implement dynamic rendering Uses Mongo DB Atlas to store the information
+Soon to upload to heroku and implement dynamic rendering